gk646/raynodes/README.md

 - Access other nodes and their components from your component
     - e.g. modify all nodes with a given label
 - Modify editor properties like resolution or camera zoom and position
-- Trigger function like saving or adding and removing nodes
+- Trigger functions like saving or adding and removing nodes

+Some ides that are possible:

+- Load a picture from a given path and display it
+    - Take a Vector3 input and shift the colors
+- Computer logic gates with clock cycle
+    - Use the boolean type to activate
+    - Use the integer type to pass bit data

 ### One Rule to rule them all